JerryZeng20142/JerryZeng20142/README.md

 •I don’t consider myself a otokonoko in the broad sense, even though they always say so 💦💦💦

 •I’ve become bros with the girl I like (and she knows that), so I’m not single but I don’t have a girlfriend either 😇

+•The thing that my pretty old device becomes bricked and I have to quickly re-flash the system which results in my loss of connection sometimes happens 🥲
 </details>